 - a title page that includes the time, date, and location of your exam, and the names of all committee members (and the chair). - an introduction that clearly states the specific biological problem the proposal is addressing.
-A broad ("big picture") problem should be introduced, along with the more focused question the proposed research is designed to address.
+A broad ("big picture") problem should be introduced (broad questions are too big to be addressed by a single thesis project), along with the more focused question the proposed research is designed to address (the focused question will be answered by your thesis project).
 The significance of the research problem (i.e. how answering the focused question will contribute to the broader question) should be stated.

-- an explicitly stated hypothesis or alternative models, along with a justification (i.e. a logical argument supporting the hypothesis based on what is already known - including the student's own data or unpublished data from their lab) - a specific aims page that outlines the experiments to be performed in the context of specific questions that, if answered, will allow the hypothesis to be evaluated - a description of the experimental approach, including a discussion of how various possible results will be used to evaluate the hypothesis/models. - clear figures that help convey the important points of the proposal.
+- an explicitly stated hypothesis or alternative models, along with a justification (i.e. a logical argument supporting the hypothesis based on what is already known including the student's own data or unpublished data from their lab). - a specific aims page that outlines the experiments to be performed in the context of specific questions that, if answered, will allow the hypothesis to be evaluated. - a description of the experimental approach, including a discussion of how various possible results will be used to evaluate the hypothesis/models. - clear figures that help convey the important points of the proposal.
 These are not counted toward the word limit.